Harry Ferris Brazenor: Salford Museum

-Hancock Museum, Newcastle-on-Tyne
+Hancock Museum, Newcastle upon Tyne

-In 1908, Brazenor mounted a "fine bison bull" for Hancock Museum, Newcastle-on-Tyne.
+In 1908, Brazenor mounted a "fine bison bull" for Hancock Museum, Newcastle upon Tyne.
 Museum records describe it as, "American Bull mounted.
 Old bull, last of original pure stock in herd at Haggerston Castle, Northumberland".
 In 1905 a bison fund was organised, for the preservation and mounting of the skin.

 Purchases

 Brazenor purchased or otherwise acquired some items for museums.
 For example, on 28 October 1905 he purchased the skull and lower jaw of a sun bear (Helarctos malayanus) for Manchester Museum.